belshikun/belshikun.github.io/content/dnd/castalia-log-7.md

 Valya swings her scimitar at it twice, and Aurelia casts *guiding bolt*, dealing a massive amount of radiant damage.
 All the while, the zombies outside continue to batter the door ineffectually, their interest renewed by the sounds of battle.

-Thaldohr crushes more of the limns with his warhammer.
-Thaldohr again feels the hands gripping him turn ice-cold, and this time he takes necrotic damage, sapping him of his vitality and also healing the soul shaker.
+Thaldohr crushes more of the limbs with his warhammer, but again feels the hands turn ice-cold, and this time he takes necrotic damage, sapping him of his vitality and also healing the soul shaker.

 Valya slashes twice more with her scimitar.
 The limbs of the soul shaker are flailing, broken, and bloody, and Aurelia thinks the unholy abomination is close to death.
 She casts *sacred flame*, but misses.